opensearch-project/data-prepper/docs/developer_guide.md

 for running DataPrepper.
 It will also run the integration test suite.

-To build, run
+To build, run the following command from the project root:

 ```
 ./gradlew build
 ```

-from the project root.

 ## Running the project